 Monday to Friday: 8 a.m. to 5 p.m.

-Reserves are course materials which University Instructors place on hold in the library for their students to use.
+Reserves are course materials which University Instructors make available for their students to use.

 How do I find a Reserve?

-- Reserve materials can be checked out for the loan period designated by the instructor.
+- Reserve materials can be viewed and accessed for the period designated by the instructor

 How do I place material on Reserve?

 - Create lists of relevant, up-to-date materials gathered from a range of sources including the Library collection, eBooks, scholarly articles, videos, newspaper articles, websites, etc. utilizing Leganto to add to their courses in Brightspace

 - Old exams, lecture notes, study guides

 - Videos and other media